Namsangee/ros2_test/source/services/tool_services.rst

    string         info # tool name bool        success

+.. _SetCurrentTool:

 SetCurrentTool
 --------------

-It is a service to set information about currently installed tool.
+This is a service to set the information about the currently installed tool among the tool information registered in advance in the robot controller.
+If there is no currently installed tool, passing an empty string will initialize the currently set information.

 **Request:**